Date and Time:

 in a Changing Electric Industry

-Academic and policy experts will discuss the trends driving change in the electric industry and the business and regulatory responses at the University of San Diego’s Fifth Annual Climate & Energy Law Symposium.
+Academic and policy experts will discuss the trends driving change in the electric industry and the business and regulatory responses at the University of San Diego’s Sixth Annual Climate & Energy Law Symposium.

 - Symposium Overview